Core Contribution: An Open-Source Framework

 • Optimizer: Linear learning rate scheduler with warmup.

-• Instability Handling: Noted loss spikes during warmup; strategy involved checkpointing frequently and restarting from the last stable state upon spikes.
+• Instability Handling: The authors observed significant loss spikes during warmup.
+Their primary mitigation strategy involved checkpointing frequently and restarting from the last stable state upon a spike, highlighting a persistent brittleness in optimizing these large chemical foundation models.

 • Numerical Issues: Addressed NaN values by pretraining on a small dataset with low LR before scaling up.